 - A. You may bring mobile phones and similar devices to school.
 However, they must be switched off and kept out of sight during assemblies, concerts, rehearsals, lessons and prep times.
-Boarders in Years 7 9 are required to hand in mobile phones or similar devices during the school day, prep times and overnight. - B. All boarders up to and including Year 11 will be required to hand in mobile phones, tablets and laptops overnight.
-Devices will be returned to Y10 & 11 after morning practice the next day.
-Students in Year 9 and below will have their devices returned at the end of the school day. - C. Any use of mobile phones which involves bullying, the invasion of privacy, the circulation of libellous or pornographic materials, or the photography of other individuals without permission is considered unacceptable.
-This includes reading text messages or emails on another person's phone without their specific consent.

-- D. You must ensure that your use of a mobile phone or other device does not disrupt the work of the school or disturb other students, for example by depriving them of the right to sleep. - E. You are reminded that Examination Boards specifically forbid the use of mobile phones in exam rooms; if you are found in possession of a mobile phone, you risk being disqualified from all your examinations. - F. The school reserves the right to search and/or confiscate your mobile phone if we have good cause to believe that it has been used illegally or in a manner that would break the rules detailed above. - G. You must at all times only use mobile devices according to the school's Responsible and Acceptable Use Policy.
+Boarders in Years 7 11 are required to hand in mobile phones or similar devices during the school day, prep times and overnight. - B. Years 12 and 13 are allowed their mobile phones but they must be kept out of sight during the school day.
+Headphones are not allowed during the school day. - C. Any use of mobile phones which involves bullying, the invasion of privacy, the circulation of libellous or pornographic materials, or the photography of other individuals without permission is considered unacceptable.
+This includes reading text messages or emails on another person's phone without their specific consent. - D. You must ensure that your use of a mobile phone or other device does not disrupt the work of the school or disturb other students, for example by depriving them of the right to sleep. - E. You are reminded that Examination Boards specifically forbid the use of mobile phones in exam rooms; if you are found in possession of a mobile phone, you risk being disqualified from all your examinations. - F. The school reserves the right to search and/or confiscate your mobile phone if we have good cause to believe that it has been used illegally or in a manner that would break the rules detailed above. - G. You must at all times only use mobile devices according to the school's Responsible and Acceptable Use Policy.